 It May Interact with Medications or Supplements: Activated charcoal will not only bind toxins, but also medications or substances in the stomach and intestines, decreasing the absorption of the medicine/supplement.
 Give yourself at least 2 hours before or after you have to take medications.
 Always check with your doctor if you have any questions or concerns, or if you are on currently on any medications.

-It’s recommended for intermittent use rather than as a daily supplement.
-As with any supplement, it’s good to take a month off every now and then from using the substance.
+*It’s important to consume adequate amounts of water (12-16 glasses a day) when taking activated charcoal to prevent dehydration.
+Activated charcoal is best for intermittent use rather than as a daily supplement.
 It may be good to keep on hand if you ever experience food poisoning, too.